Difference Between Supply and Demand

 Supply vs Demand

-The difference between supply and demand is that supply refers to the amount of the products required by the customers, and Demand refers to the need of the products which the suppliers are expected to supply.
+The difference between supply and demand is that supply refers to the amount of the products required by the customers, and Demand refers to the need for the products which the suppliers are expected to supply.
 Supply and Demand are inversely related, and when one goes up, the other goes down.

 Supply vs Demand